 In the right circumstances, a modest holiday gift may be a thoughtful "thank you," or a meal may be an appropriate setting for a business discussion which strengthens a professional relationship.
-However, if not handled carefully, the exchange of gifts and entertainment can look like a conflict of interest, especially if it happens frequently or if the value is large enough that someone could reasonably think it is influencing a business decision.
+However, if not

+Question When I was traveling, I received a gift from a business partner that I believe was excessive.
+What should I do? handled carefully, the exchange of gifts and entertainment can look like a conflict of interest or a bribe, especially if it happens frequently or if the value is large enough that someone could reasonably think it is influencing a business decision.